 In this article, I will show you some basic and advanced techniques to distort images.

-The Skew, Distort, Perspective, and Warp tools in the Edit > Transform menu are the base tools to work with distortion.
+The Skew, Distort, Perspective, and Warp tools in the Edit > Transform menu are the base tools used to distort images.

 As an example, I will distort this image and place it on the laptop screen shown in the second photo.